CODE OF PROFESSIONAL CONDUCT

 (a) Responsibility of Licensees in Public Accounting.
 A licensee shall not express an opinion that financial statements are presented in conformity with generally accepted accounting principles if such financial statements contain any departure from such accounting principles which has a material effect on the financial statements taken as a whole, unless the licensee can demonstrate that by reason of unusual circumstances, the financial statements would otherwise have been misleading.
 In such a case, the licensee's report must describe the departure, the approximate effects thereof, if practicable, and the reasons why compliance with the principle would result in a misleading statement.
 For purposes of this rule, generally accepted accounting principles are defined by pronouncements issued by the Financial Accounting Standards Board and its predecessor entities and similar pronouncements issued by other entities having similar generally recognized authority, including International Financial Reporting Standards promulgated by the International Accounting Standards Board.

 (b) Responsibility for the preparation of financial statements in conformity with GAAP.
-A person who holds an active, inactive or lapsed license shall not state affirmatively that financial statements or other financial data of an entity are presented in conformity with generally accepted accounting principles (GAAP) if such statements or data contain any departure from an accounting principle promulgated by the Financial Accounting Standards Board and its predecessor entities and similar generally recognized authority that has a material effect on the statements or data taken as a whole, including International Financial Reporting Standards promulgated by the International Accounting Standards Board.
+A person who holds an active, inactive shall not state affirmatively that financial statements or other financial data of an entity are presented in conformity with generally accepted accounting principles (GAAP) if such statements or data contain any departure from an accounting principle promulgated by the Financial Accounting Standards Board and its predecessor entities and similar generally recognized authority that has a material effect on the statements or data taken as a whole, including International Financial Reporting Standards promulgated by the International Accounting Standards Board.

 (c) Departures from Established Accounting Principles.
 There is a strong presumption that adherence to officially established accounting principles would in nearly all instances result in financial statements that are not misleading.
 There may be unusual circumstances where literal application of pronouncements on accounting principles would have the effect of rendering financial statements misleading.
 In such cases the proper accounting treatment is that which will render the financial statements not misleading.
 The question of what constitutes unusual circumstances is a matter of professional judgment involving the ability to support the position that adherence to a promulgated principle would be regarded by a reasonable person as producing a misleading result.